open-tool/ultron/README.md

 ***
 ## 3 steps to develop a test using Ultron

-We try to advocate the correct construction of the test framework architecture, the division of responsibilities between the layers and other proper things.
+We advocate for a proper test framework architecture, division of responsibilities between layers, and other best practices.
+Therefore, when using Ultron, we recommend the following approach:

-Therefore, I would like to recommend the following approach when your are using Ultron.

-1. Create a PageObject class and specify screen UI elements as `Matcher<View>` objects.
+1. Create a Page Object and specify screen UI elements as `Matcher<View>` objects.

 ```kotlin
 object ChatPage : Page<ChatPage>() {